 - Recommendations, based on the findings of the study and aimed at being used by ASL implementers as well as other project managers in the Amazon region and beyond.

 Based on literature review and expert consultation, the study identifies 30 characteristics that potentially contribute to CA program effectiveness globally.
 The study also suggests six opportunities for the ASL coordination project and/or ASL national projects to increase the use of best practices in key issues for CA effectiveness, which are strategic for the fulfillment of ASL national and regional program objectives.
-The full report will be available soon.
+Download the full report.

 The Amazon Sustainable Landscapes (ASL) Program was approved by the Global Environment Facility (GEF) Council in October 2015.
 Its objective is to protect globally significant biodiversity and implement policies to foster sustainable land use and restoration of native vegetation cover.
 The ASL Program is implemented via national projects in Brazil, Colombia, and Peru, and a regional coordination project, with support from the World Bank Group as the ASL lead agency, the World Wildlife Fund (WWF) and the United Nations Development Programme (UNDP).